 At this meeting, we'll have a voter registration station set up to help anyone who hasn't yet registered and requested their ballot for 2020.

 Whether you're interested in more information, joining postcard writing campaigns, learning about phonebanking, planning voter registration events, or have other ideas to get out the vote in 2020, this meeting will have something for you.
 We're excited to take on this work together!

 We meet in the Atelier Room on the first floor of Forum 3.
 Take the stairs or the elevator to the first floor then turn left.

-Please RSVP and send any questions or requests to email@example.com.WHENOctober 04, 2019 at 7pmWHEREForum 3
+Please send any questions to firstname.lastname@example.orgWHENFebruary 07, 2020 at 7pmWHEREForum 3

 Google map and directions